Unified Origin - DAI¶

 :

-The time_signal() or splice_insert() message should be sent at least once a minimum of 4 seconds in advance of the signaled splice_time() to permit the insertion device to place the splice_info_section() accurately.
+minimum of 4 seconds in advance of the signaled splice_time() to permit the

 For further information on using 'time_signal()', please see --time_signal below.

-Different types of messages¶
+Different types of messages

 The processing entity (e.g., Packager or Origin) can receive SCTE 35 messages delivered as an event message track containing: